AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

     @Override
     public void onSuccess(Map<String, Conversation> value) {
     }
-    // Occurs when the conversation fails to the fetched from the server.
+    // Occurs when the conversation fails to be fetched from the server.
     @Override
     public void onError(int error, String errorMsg) {
     }